pmean/build-website/text/04/prayer-studies.md

 - Corroborating evidence
 output: html_document
 ---
-> I\'ve been meaning to write a web page about the series of studies
+> I've been meaning to write a web page about the series of studies
 > that seem to indicate that groups of patients receiving prayer get
 > better health outcomes than the control group.
 It is an interesting
 > series of studies because it illustrates some of the difficulties,